cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D2/d2_requirements.md

       2. The system notifies the user of the error
       3. User fixes the error and resubmits

+**User Case:** Modify Account Information
+**Actor:** Admin
+**Description:** Modify a user’s account to what they want to be changed.
+**Precondition:** User has made an account and contacted admin for modifying their account.
+**Postcondition:** Admin modifies account to what the user wants to modify.
+**Main Flow:**
+1. User makes account and makes a mistake in their account making.
+2. User contacts admin to help them modify their account.
+3. Admin goes into the system and modifies account to what the User has asked them to fix.

+**Alternative Flow:**
+1. User makes account and makes no mistake in their account making.
+2. User doesn’t need to contact admin and is happy!

 ## 7. User Stories
 As a D&D Player, I want to be able to see all the new options unlocked at